 All other competition between secondary schools governed by the Virginia High School

 League shall be conducted in accordance with its rules.
-The Board encourages this type of competition and will support it within the financial limits of the budget.
+The Board encourages this type of competition and will support it within the financial limits of the budget Competive sports and activities not governed by the Virginia High School League shall not be official school sports, and their organizations shall only meet after school, per School Board policy KG on community usage of school facilities.

 III.
 Student Organizations